RECAMO

 Research group of Roman Hrstka

-Our research team focuses on the identification and validation of novel tumour biomarkers, which can come in many forms, e.g. proteins, DNA or RNA, and should ideally be specific to a particular type of cancer and not be present in normal tissues or healthy individuals.
+Our research team focuses on identifying and validating novel tumor biomarkers, which can take various forms such as proteins, DNA, or RNA.
+Ideally, these biomarkers should be specific to a particular type of cancer and absent in normal tissues or healthy individuals.

 Based on their application, cancer biomarkers can be classified as i) diagnostic, indicating a presence of cancer in a patient; ii) predictive, predicting response to specific therapeutic interventions; iii) prognostic, informing physicians about the risk of clinical outcomes and, some but not all can be exploited as iv) therapeutic targets.
 We intend to identify, evaluate and put into clinical practice specific tumour biomarkers allowing for the improvement of recent diagnostic methods, monitoring of minimal residual disease, detection of metastasis presence or predict the risk of their development, and the application as therapeutic targets.
 Besides using the state-of-the-art technologies when analysing these biomarkers, we also develop our own methodological strategies and technologies for their detection, especially electrochemical DNA and RNA biosensors, representing a simple, rapid and inexpensive alternative to current methods.